- What is EEOICPA?

 - RAH Workers Care was specifically created to help energy workers under EEOICPA

-- Fees for our services are completely absorbed by the Department of Labor; no co-pays or deductibles
+- Fees for our services are completely absorbed by the Department of Labor; no co-pays or deductible

 - We manage paperwork and all necessary documentation for submission